4lejandrito/creepyface/README.md

 })
 ```

+**Note:** several point providers can work at the same time by using a comma-separated string like `"random,pointer"`.

 The following point providers are available out of the box:

 - `pointer` for both mouse and touch events.
 This is the default.
 - `mouse` just for mouse events.
 - `finger` just for touch events.

+The are also external point providers:

+- [firefly](https://github.com/4lejandrito/creepyface-firefly) to follow a moving firefly on the screen.

 ## Developing